houndhunger/django-restaurant-web-and-booking/README.md

 ### Future Enhancements
 - __User Features__
   - **Update User details**: User can update own details like Name, password and email address.
-  - **Avabiltiy**: On selecting reservation date and time, be inforwed about avaialabe tables for the date and time (avaialabe 0-49%, bussy 50-79%, almost full %80-%99, full 100%).
+  - **Avabiltiy**: On selecting reservation date and time, be informed about thorugh the day avability (avaialabe 0-49%, bussy 50-79%, almost full %80-%99, full 100%).
   - **Advanced avabiltiy**: - A feature to display a calendar view of table availability, allowing users to easily see and book available slots for different dates and times.
+  - **Get Notfied**: - Receive notifications about upcoming reservations on the morning of the reservation day and a preferred time in advance.
+  - **Automate Preferences**: Automatically reserve suitable tables based on guest preferences.
+If preferences cannot be fully met, guests will be notified.

 - __Staff Features__
   - **Manage Reservations**: View and manage all reservations made by users by non admin - user custom interface.
   - **View Table Availability**: Check table availability for any given time slot by users by non admin - user custom interface.
   - **Manage Tables**: Add, update, or remove tables and their details by non admin - user custom interface.
+  - **Restaurant Table Plan Layout**: Manage the restaurant's table reservations for efficient reservation handling and table assignments.
+  - **Custom reservation times**: Apply custom reservation times based on party size and bumper/servixwe time.

 ## OK - Authentication